python/cpython/Doc/c-api/import.rst

 .. c:function:: PyObject* PyImport_AddModule(const char *name)

-   Similar to :c:func:`PyImport_ImportOrAddModule`, but return a :term:`borrowed reference`, and don't provide the information if the module was created or was already imported.
+   Similar to :c:func:`PyImport_ImportOrAddModule`, but return a :term:`borrowed reference`, and don't provide the information if the module was already imported or was created.

 .. c:function:: PyObject* PyImport_ExecCodeModule(const char *name, PyObject *co)